jssmith/stigdb/docs/build_and_install.md

 Deletes the `../.starsha/.notes` file, the `../out` directory and the `starsha` binary.

 This is an optional step.
 If you hit a build error, run this command before re-running the build.

+## Hello World

+Follow the [Hello World directions](./hello_world.md) to create, compile, and run your first Stig operation.

 ## Platform-specific